Jae-Hyun-Cha/cse15l-lab-reports/lab-report-week1.md

             System.out.println(System.getProperty("user.dir"));
         }
     }
+    ```

-    - Now, let's compile and run the file on both client and server.
+    - Now, let's compile and run the file on the client.

+    - Next, run this command!

+    ```
+    scp WhereAmI.java <user-name>@ieng6.ucsd.edu:~/
+    ```

+    - Log into ieng6 using again ssh again!
+Afterthat use command _s.
+You will be now able to see the file in the home directory!

     - ![Image](clientandserver.png)

 5. __Setting an SSH Key__

-    - In the terminal, type in "ssh-keygen" and enter to create a public and private SSH keys.
+    - In the terminal, type in "ssh-keygen" and press enter to create a public and private SSH keys.
 Type 'y', if it ask "Overwrite (y/n)?".
-Also, leave the input blank for passphrase.
+Also, leave the input blank for the passphrase.

-    - Now, at the back of the command scp add <default path>/.ssh/id_rsa.pub <username>@ieng6.ucsd.edu:~/.ssh/authorized_keys
+    - Now, at the back of the command _scp_ add the command below!
+(Only one _scp_ command)

     ```
     scp <default path>/.ssh/id_rsa.pub <username>@ieng6.ucsd.edu:~/.ssh authorized_keys